 I wasn’t.
-He said no problem, as long as I didn’t ask him questions during the game.
-We both had fun.
-He was entranced by the TV; I dug out and went through six huge boxes of ornaments and decorations I’d not unpacked in eight years.
+With sounds of the game roaring from the other room, I dug out and went through six huge boxes of ornaments and decorations I’d not unpacked in eight years.
 I unwrapped them all and reveled at how many memories I found gently folded within the timeworn wrapping paper.
 Even the old wrapping paper brought back memories of my children’s early Christmas mornings.
 My earliest memories were there too.

 Nostalgia in a box.

 There were so many ornaments I was forced to choose from our favorites.
 A blue silk-threaded ball and a glass orb from my childhood (I remember my baby brother, Oba, taking a bite out of one); antique golden glass hearts my Uncle Tim gave me; gold paper stars my daughter, Anderson, and I made when she was little; a snowflake with Isaac’s kindergarten picture clipped inside; plastic snowflakes the kids and I purchased at Nelson’s on Broad St. and gussied up with tons of glitter; paper cardinals drawn, cut, and painted in watercolor from a Christmas spent alone…

 And so many from vacations and road trips…